bottlepy/bottle/apidoc/plugindev.rst

 Plugin Development Guide
 ========================

 This guide explains the plugin API and how to write custom plugins.
-I suggest reading the :doc:`/plugins/usage` first if you have not done that already.
-You might also want to have a look at the :doc:`/plugins/list` for some practical examples.
+I suggest reading :ref:`plugins` first if you have not done that already.
+You might also want to have a look at the :doc:`/plugins/index` for some practical examples.

 .. note::